Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 Even once he'd completed the work to his own satisfaction, the ship didn't look anything like spaceworthy.
 If anything it looked exactly like it'd crashed a second time, and was waiting for someone to come and put it out of its fucking misery.
 Saunders seemed happy with it, however, and commenced his work on the inside with an enthusiasm Michael recognised as a man doing what he was made for.
 That was another thing Captain Powell had said to watch for: Saunders knew his way around alien technology, and that gave him the kind of dangerous edge that needed an eye kept on it; you could do a lot with a sharp knife, but if you didn't watch it you'd cut your fucking finger off and then where would you be?

-Nine days into their watch---Michael was thankful that they'd only pulled day duty on the bastard---Adrian Saunders was eating a breakfast of branflakes and fruit, sitting amongst a morass of cabling, panels, and all sorts of technological doodads that Michael could have told you sweet fuck all about.
+Nine days into their watch - Michael was thankful that they'd only pulled day duty on the bastard - Adrian Saunders was eating a breakfast of branflakes and fruit, sitting amongst a morass of cabling, panels, and all sorts of technological doodads that Michael could have told you sweet fuck all about.
 Powell walked in, took one look at the huge fuckin' mess, and shot an angry look at Saunders.
 "Day *nine*, and this thing is a complete fookin' mess!"

 Unlike most men, military or otherwise, Saunders was entirely unintimidated by Captain Powell.
 If anything, he seemed to regard the concept of other people intimidating him as something of a joke, which Michael took as much of an affront that Powell himself did.
 "It's a whole shitload better than it was when I started," he said, although it didn't look it from the unused junk that was laying everywhere.
 "And you'll remember I said a week or *two*.
 I haven't broken any promises yet."